sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 Congratulations, you have finished the todo backend service~ In this long tutorial, you have learned the usage of `Vert.x Web`, `Vert.x Redis` and `Vert.x JDBC`, and most importantly, the **asynchronous development model** of Vert.x.

-To learn more about Vert.x, you can visit [Blog on Vert.x Website](http://vertx.io/blog/archives/).
+The [Vert.x Blueprint Tutorials](http://vertx.io/blog/vert-x-blueprint-tutorials/) is now available on Vert.x webstie.
+And to learn more about Vert.x, you can visit [Blog on Vert.x Website](http://vertx.io/blog/archives/).

 # From other frameworks?